mytardis/mytardis/docs/admin/install.rst

 Licences
 ^^^^^^^^

-By default, the Creative Commons 4.0 International licences are loaded.
+By default, the Creative Commons Attribution 4.0 International licences are loaded.

 You can use the admin interface to add other licences.
 Please ensure ``allows_distribution`` is set to the correct value to ensure the licence